Natural Gas Laws and Incentives in Nebraska

 Diesel Refuse Truck Replacement Program

 The Nebraska Department of Environment and Energy (NDEE) will provide funding for the replacement of medium- to heavy-duty diesel refuse, local freight, delivery, and maintenance trucks.
-Old trucks must be replaced with 2019 or newer model year compressed natural gas (CNG) or diesel engines pursuant to California Air Resources Board Optional Low-NOx Standards.
+Old trucks must be replaced with 2019 or newer model year compressed natural gas or diesel engines pursuant to California Air Resources Board Optional Low-NOx Standards.
 The program is funded by Nebraska’s portion of the Volkswagen Environmental Mitigation Trust and the Diesel Emissions Reduction Act Program.
 For more information, including application details, visit the NDEE Volkswagen Settlement and Clean Diesel Rebate Program websites.

 More Laws and Incentives